C-Otto/BitBook/documentation/technical.md

 Furthermore, tab completion only works if the completion suggestion contains the phrase in front of `<tab>`, i.e.
 `foo<tab>` will only show suggestions that include `foo`.
-In order to make tab completion work for descriptions, I had to resort to a weird hack involving a null byte seperator (see `AbstractCompletionProvider`).
+In order to make tab completion work for descriptions, I had to resort to a weird hack involving a null byte separator (see `AbstractCompletionProvider`).
 Note that this is also the case if the phrase (`foo`) is included in the description of the completion suggestion.

-I'd also like to end the program using CTRL+D, which doesn't seem to be possible.
+I'd also like to be able to end the program using CTRL+D, which doesn't seem to be possible.